ibm-cloud-docs/activity-tracker/config_api.md

 - You can define body parameters to refine the data that is displayed through the view.
 You must specify 1 or more of the following body parameters: query, apps, levels, hosts, or tags.

 When you create a PagerDuty notification channel, consider the following information:
-- You must manually configure the integration of LogDNA with PagerDuty.
-See [Integrating with PagerDuty](https://docs.logdna.com/docs/pagerduty-alert-integration){: external}.
+- You must manually configure the integration with PagerDuty.
-- You must provide LogDNA with the PagerDuty API key.
+- You must provide the PagerDuty API key.

 After you create a view, check the view in the UI.
 1. Refresh the browser to see the view listed in the *Views* section.